 Those who used soap and water to clean their barn wood should give it plenty of time to dry before applying the specialized wax to avoid sealing in moisture.
 Place them out in the sun for a few hours, but don’t leave them out for too long.
 This can cause the boards to bow and curl.

 When applying wax, use a brush with short, natural bristles.
 Some homeowners use cotton rags instead, which is a viable option, but this technique can create complications due to the comparatively rough surface of reclaimed barn wood.
-Paintbrushes are cheap, so just pick one up while purchasing wax.
+Paintbrushes can be inexpensive, so just pick one up while purchasing wax.

 Apply the wax in a thin, even coat.
 Keep in mind that a little bit goes a long way.
 The entire surface of the wood should be covered, but homeowners should stick to applying a single layer of wax at a time and shouldn’t go overboard.